steviecurran/steviecurran/README.md

 ### Overview

-Physics/space science researcher and teacher, with expertise in statistical analy- sis, data modelling, team leadership and science communication.
+Physics/space science researcher and teacher, with expertise in statistical analysis, data modelling, leadership and science communication.

 ### Expertise and Tools